chrisgscott/ellen-frontend/project_log.md

 # Project Log

+## Snapshot (as of 2025-07-17)
+- Branding polished with a new browser title and favicon.
+- Navigation fixed: `RelatedMaterialsCard` now links to the correct research pages and opens in a new tab to preserve chat context.
+- Ready for next set of UI/UX improvements or feature development.

 [2025-07-17 13:34] — 🚨 CRITICAL SYSTEM FAILURE IDENTIFIED: Entire chat system on ui-updates branch is completely broken.
 Not just Ask Ellen buttons - ALL chat functionality (homepage, articles, materials, direct chat) shows blank screen until full response is ready.
 NO real-time streaming whatsoever.
 This is a system-wide streaming failure that needs immediate attention.

 [2025-07-17 13:24] — Analyzed working Ask Ellen button flow on main branch.
 Found that article detail page (ArticleView component) and material detail page (AskEllenButton component) both use same pattern: createNewSession(title, null, prompt) where prompt contains full context, then redirect to /home/chat?session=${sessionId}.
 Chat page picks up initial_query from session metadata and auto-sends it.
 Need to fix chat page streaming on ui-updates branch to match main branch logic.